T 400 mg (Carbamazepine extended-release 400 mg)

 Pill imprint T 400 mg has been identified as Carbamazepine extended-release 400 mg.

-Carbamazepine is used in the treatment of bipolar disorder; epilepsy; trigeminal neuralgia; schizoaffective disorder; vulvodynia (and more), and belongs to the drug class dibenzazepine anticonvulsants.
+Carbamazepine is used in the treatment of trigeminal neuralgia; bipolar disorder; epilepsy; schizoaffective disorder; peripheral neuropathy (and more), and belongs to the drug class dibenzazepine anticonvulsants.
 There is positive evidence of human fetal risk during pregnancy.
 Carbamazepine 400 mg is not subject to the Controlled Substances Act.

 See also related documents.

 Images for T 400 mg (Carbamazepine extended-release 400 mg)

 - D - Positive evidence of risk

 - Inactive Ingredients: